Michael J. Sanderson

 2014-2016 – Cameraman/Aerial cinematographer/himself – Planet Earth II: Jungles* & Planet Earth II: Diaries, Brazil & Guatemala, BBC Natural History Unit

-Michael J. Sanderson filmed sequences for BBC’s new landmark series Planet Earth II for Jungles episode.
-Using Ateles Films 4K Coptercam and handheld gimbal, Michael J. Sanderson filmed spider monkeys and river dolphins in Guatemala and Brazil.
-Broadcast Date: 2016/2017 (Worldwide)
+Michael J. Sanderson filmed the spider monkey and dolphin sequences for BBC’s landmark series Planet Earth II for the Jungles episode.
+Using Ateles Films 4K Coptercam and handheld gimbal, he filmed the spider monkeys in Guatemala and river dolphins in Brazil.
+JUNGLES was nominated for the 2017 BAFTA in the category BEST PHOTOGRAPHY FACTUAL Premiere Date: 2016/2017 (Worldwide)

 2010-2016 – Director/Producer/Director of Photography/Editor/Writer/Author – Return of the Spider Monkeys*, Ateles Films

-This production is the original idea of Michael J. Sanderson who has been filming for it since 2003 in Guatemala.
-Michael J. Sanderson shot, directed, produced, wrote and edited this production single-handedly.
+Michael Sanderson is the author of “Return of the Spider Monkeys” which he has been developing since 2003.
+A unique and real story that he witnessed in first person.
+Michael shot, directed, produced, wrote and edited the film single-handedly.
 Michael J. Sanderson is also the author of the title and story of “Infinity”.

 2014-2015 – Cameraman – Holland – Natuur in de Delta, EMS Films (for Cinema)